Jaacky/sorcery-wiki/Remember-Me.md

   ...
   config.user_config do |user|
     ...
-    user.remember_me_for = 1209600
+    user.remember_me_for = 1209600 # Two weeks in seconds
     ...
   end
 end
 ```

-There are options to configure expiration time and more.
-See the gem docs for a full list.
+See the gem docs for a full list of all configuration options.